danielpuglisi/dotfiles/README.markdown

 prejudiced mix: OS X, zsh, Ruby, Rails, git, homebrew, rvm, vim.
 If you match up along most of those lines, you may dig my dotfiles.

-I was a little tired of having long alias files and everything strewn about (which is extremely common on other dotfiles projects, too).
-That led to this project being much more topic-centric.
-I realized I could split a lot of things up into the main areas I used (Ruby, git, system libraries, and so on), so I structured the project accordingly.

 If you're interested in the philosophy behind why projects like these are awesome, you might want to [read my post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

 ## install

-- `git clone git://github.com/holman/dotfiles ~/.dotfiles`
+- `git clone git://github.com/rodrigohaenggi/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
 - `rake install`